This article is for IT administrators. Users should visit the Cloud Print Help Center.

 As a G Suite administrator, you can specify which users and Google Groups can access which printers.

-- Navigate to http://www.google.com/cloudprint while logged in as the owner of the printer.
+- Sign in as the owner of the printer and go to Google Cloud Print.

-- Select the printer to which you'd like to share access, then click Share.
+- Select the printer to share access with and click Share.

-- Type the user or group name into the sharing dialog, and Save.
+- In the sharing box, enter the user or group name and click Save.

 Android: To set up Google Cloud Print from your Android device, download the Android app from the Google Play Store.